Hoeijmakers/tayph/docs/getting_started.rst

 - :code:`config=True`: If set, Tayph will create an empty configuration file with some values filled in, depending on the instrument mode.

-Read_e2ds has produced a new folder :code:`'/Users/tayph/xcor_project/data/KELT-9/night1/'`, in which the various files are located, including a dummy configuration file called :code:`'config_empty'`.
+Read_e2ds has produced a new folder :code:`'/Users/tayph/xcor_project/data/KELT-9/night1/'` in which the various files are located, including a dummy configuration file called :code:`'config_empty'`.
 The user would now need to proceed by filling in this configuration and renaming it from :code:`config_empty`: to :code:`config`:.
-However, a finished configuration file has been provided along with the prepackaged demo data (in :code:`'/Users/tayph/downloads/demo_data/configuration_files/config'`), so the user should proceed by copying this file to the datafolder instead.
+However, a finished configuration file has been provided along with the prepackaged demo data (in :code:`'/Users/tayph/downloads/demo_data/configuration_files/config'`), so for the purpose of this tutorial, you should proceed by copying this file to the datafolder instead.